 There are various wedding reception activities, from the first dance to dinner, toasts, and more.
 The wedding reception order of events varies from wedding to wedding, but there is a conventional timeline that you can follow.

-Usually, it is your wedding MC’s, wedding planner, or wedding venue manager who is responsible for keeping things well running and in order.
-As such, it is important that you provide them with a reception timeline so that everything remains well organized.
+Usually, it is your wedding emcee, wedding planner or wedding coordinator, or wedding venue manager who is responsible for keeping things well running and in order.
+As such, it is important that you provide them with a wedding reception timeline so that everything remains well organized.

 Not all wedding receptions are alike; they differ in many ways, and it is all dependent on the couple, their guests, and the length of the reception.
 Below is a step by step guide that can help you plan your wedding reception events, just in case you are not sure of where to start.